When is Rick and Morty season 5 released? Plot, cast and more

 Who’s in the cast of Rick and Morty season 5?

-Justin Roiland will return to voice half the cast, including titular characters Rick and Morty, alongside Sarah Chalke (Scrubs) as Rick’s long-suffering daughter Beth, with Chris Parnell as her passive husband Jerry.
+Justin Roiland will of course return to voice half the cast, including titular characters Rick and Morty, alongside Sarah Chalke (Scrubs) as Rick’s long-suffering daughter Beth, with Chris Parnell as her passive husband Jerry.

 Check out the best Netflix series and best Netflix movies to keep you entertained or visit our TV guide for more to watch.